blobaa/bba-did-method-specification/docs/markdown/spec.md

 ## Method Data Fields

 Since the `bba` method utilizes the account property feature, most of its data fields are embedded into the *value* key/value pair of a property.
 In Ardor, an account property is represented as a JSON object with at least a *property* and a *value* key/value pair.
+An example attestation can be found [here](https://testardor.jelurida.com/index.html?account=ARDOR-S27P-EHWT-8D2L-937R7&chain=IGNIS&modal=transaction_info_modal&fullhash=0239684aef4c0d597b4ca5588f69327bed1fedfd576de35e5099c32807bb520e).

 ### DID Id